huda1197/Deep-Learning-Assignment--Pneumothorax-Detection-in-Chest-X-rays/README.md

 # Scripts descriptions
-1.data_processing.py script is the main script to run the full project. it includes the data processing and augmentation functionalities, plus calling all the functions and classes required for training and evaluation.
+1. data_processing.py script is the main script to run the full project. it includes the data processing and augmentation functionalities, plus calling all the functions and classes required for training and evaluation.

-2.model_implementation.py includes the ModifiedResNet50 model and ModifiedResNet50FT that descibes the resnet architecture for training and finetuning.
+2. model_implementation.py includes the ModifiedResNet50 model and ModifiedResNet50FT that descibes the resnet architecture for training and finetuning.

-3.training.py includes finetuning, training from scratch, training with plateau,enhacments classes for training the modeles, plus the required global  functions.
+3. training.py includes finetuning, training from scratch, training with plateau,enhacments classes for training the modeles, plus the required global  functions.

 4. evaluation.py has the functions for implementing test-time augmentation (TTA).
-5.

 ### The used evaluation metrics are:
 - `accuracy`
 - `precision`
 - ` recall`
 - `F1-score`
 - ` ROC-AUC`

-5.enhacments has two enhacments to optimize the model performance which are:
+5. enhacments has two enhacments to optimize the model performance which are:
 - `Implement a custom loss function that combines binary cross-entropy with focal loss to address class imbalance.`
 - `Implement gradient accumulation to simulate larger batch sizes and study its impact on model performance.`

-##Execution
+## Execution
-1. download the required packages by running the requirements file pip install -r requirements.txt
+1. download the required packages by running the requirements file `pip install -r requirements.txt`
 2. Run data_processing.py file that calls all the required functions to run the entire project.